Hover over a photo series to control the images.

 Asparagus (Asparagus officinalis)

 The asparagus you buy in a grocery store is a shoot.
-Left alone, the shoots turn into bushes whose parts are so thin and feathery, it's easy to walk right past them.
-In one picture, a friend is holding a branch that's dusted with cottonwood "cotton."
+Left alone, the shoots turn into bushes whose parts are so slender and feathery, it's easy to walk right past them.
+Because of all that feathery near-nothingness, they're also difficult to photograph.
+The flowers are tiny and short-lived, and I've yet to get a decent photo of one.
+You're more likely to see seed pods.
 Asparagus qualifies for this web site because in New Mexico, it has escaped into the wild.

 When beargrass does flower, it puts up fluffy-looking clumps of small white or whitish flowers—again distinguishing it from a yucca plant.